7 Tips To Close More Insurance Sales

 3 Use the power of stories

 Storytelling is a powerful way to share any type of information.
-Human beings are hard wired to take in information that is framed in a story.
+Human beings are hard-wired to take in information that is framed in a story.

 Instead of just giving a list of benefits when discussing coverage, a story can lay out a situation that your client can identify with and better understand the benefits they can realize with a certain coverage.

-When you create story around a product your clients can imagine themselves in that scenario, experiencing the emotions that reveal a need for a specific coverage.
+When you create a story around a product your clients can imagine themselves in that scenario, experiencing the emotions that reveal a need for specific coverage.

 While imagining your story they will feel the emotion of the situation and also the relief of having the coverage that could help them avoid a difficult situation.

-When you use a story to illustrate something you can still go back to listing facts, figures and the practical description of a product.
+When you use a story to illustrate something you can still go back to listing facts, figures, and the practical description of a product.
 Those facts will only enhance their understanding of the product now that they heard it framed in a story.

 4 Limit your offer to a few good options